AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-server/testing/Deployments/test-set.md

 ![](/img/how-tos/how-to-create-test-sets/card-set.png)

 2. Go to the **Test Set (Add/Remove)** page and click on the **Add** tab.
 3. Click the "checkbox" to select test cases for adding to the test set.
 4. Next, click on the "Add Selected" button.

-    > The function of the *ADD SELECTED* button is to include or add the currently selected test cases to the test execution or test plan, allowing for efficient selection and inclusion of desired tests.

 ![](/img/how-tos/how-to-create-test-sets/add-tab.png)

 5. Click on the **View** tab to see whether the required **Test cases** are added or not.
-    > Checking whether the required *Test Cases* are added or not is necessary to ensure that the appropriate test coverage is achieved and no essential scenarios are overlooked.

 ![](/img/how-tos/how-to-create-test-sets/view-tab.png)